-Scatter plots with correlation coefficients for 2005, 2006, and 2007 image pair comparisons demonstrate inherent similarity between Landsat-5 and Resource-1 NDVI values even when comparisons included 17-day differences between image acquisitions (Figure 3).
-In each, NDVI values extracted from ResourceSat-1 are shown on the x-axis with NDVI values extracted from Landsat-5 given on the y-axis.
+In each, NDVI values extracted from ResourceSat-1 are shown on the X-axis with NDVI values extracted from Landsat-5 given on the Y-axis.
 Outliers in Figure 3 are largely the result of anthropogenic effects on the environment that occurred between the image pair dates, for example, reservoir drawdown for agricultural irrigation and agricultural harvest.
-From these data, the mean slope (1.0502; SE = 0.031) and y-intercept (0.177633; SE = 0.009) were used to form an intercalibration equation (Equation 1).
+From these data, the mean slope (1.0502; SE = 0.031) and Y-intercept (0.177633; SE = 0.009) and used to form an intercalibration equation (Equation 1).

+Intercalibrated

-$$Intercalibrated \ NDVI{Landsat-5} = 1.0502 \times NDVI{ResourceSat-1} + 0.177633$$ (1)
+$$NDVI{Landsat-5} = 1.0502 NDVI{ResourceSat-1} + 0.177633$$

+(1)

-Prior to intercalibration, NDVI values from Landsat-5 and ResourceSat-1 were highly correlated ($R^2 \geq 0.56$) but statistically different (P < 0.001).
+Prior to intercalibration NDVI values from Landsat-5 and ResourceSat-1 were highly correlated (minimum $R^2 > 0.56$ ) but statistically different (P < 0.001).
 As a result, the NDVI values from one sensor could not be compared directly to the values from the other sensor.
-Following intercalibration, resulting NDVI values were statistically inseparable ($R^2 \ge 0.53$ and $P \ge 0.56$) (Table 2).
+Following intercalibration, the resulting NDVI values were statistically inseparable (minimum $R^2 > 0.53$ and minimum P = 0.56) (Table 2).